 Community Engagement

 As a senior living residence, you don’t want to simply be a property that sits in the middle of a town, but you want to truly be a member of the town’s community.
 By becoming more involved within the surrounding communities of your residences, you are helping to increase awareness of your organization, but also improve its reputation.
 Community engagement efforts should include outreach to civic-minded groups and organizations that are working to better the local area.
 The objective is to partner with these groups and offer resources with which your organization can assist them.
-For example, if there is a local food bank hosting a food drive ahead of the holidays, your organization can offer to be a drop-off location where people can donate food.
-Or if there is a community farm in town, you can offer to host a plant sale at your residence to benefit the farm.
-In addition, if there are any seniors living in your residences who wish to be more active in their communities, you could encourage them to volunteer at these local organizations as a way of further building partnerships.
+If a local food bank hosts a holiday drive, serve as a drop-off site.
+If a community farm needs support, host a plant sale at your residence.
+You can also encourage residents who want to be more active to volunteer with local organizations.
+These efforts help strengthen partnerships and deepen community ties.

-When people see your organization participate in community events or other initiatives, then they understand your efforts in supporting the town, and as a result will be more likely to consider your organization when looking for senior living residences.
+When people see your organization participating in community events, they recognize your commitment to the town.
+As a result, they are more likely to consider your residence when exploring senior living options.

 Learn more about Belfort Group’s impactful work within the senior living industry here.